Teaching Artists (Youth Arts)

 Ali Vaughan (she/her) is a multidisciplinary artist based in the Bay Area who works between sculpture and drawing.
 Her work investigates the confluence of geology and the body, and the complicated intersections of memory and family history.
 She has exhibited work at the de Young Museum, the Sebastopol Center for the Arts, the Coulter Gallery, West Magazine, and the Stanford Art Gallery.
 She was a metal arts resident at the Steel Yard in Providence, RI, and most recently a resident at Radio28 Creative Studios in Mexico City.
 Ali received a dual major and received her BA in Art Practice (with honors) and Art History at Stanford University.
 In her teaching, she believes that artmaking can foster resilience, focus, investigation, and self-reflection, and is interested in allowing students to explore various mediums as means of self-expression, including drawing, painting, collage, and sculpture.
 As an educator and artist, she works with students to understand the different possibilities and challenges of different mediums, and feel that they have the freedom and confidence to move between them to express personally meaningful narratives.
 Website: https://alivaughan.com/home.html

-Program Volunteers (Youth Arts)
+Program Volunteers and Interns (Youth Arts)

 Gilda Magaña is a photographer from Guadalajara, Mexico, and currently lives in the East Bay.
 She holds a BFA (Photography) from the University of Guadalajara, Mexico.
 In 2015, she participated in a study abroad program in project management in Paris, France, an experience that not only exposed her to the value of arts and culture globally but also shaped her vision of art as a powerful means of communication.
 After college, Gilda interned at the International Film Festival of Guadalajara where she met and worked with diverse artists who presented films on social, cultural, and political issues.
 Currently, Gilda assists Kala’s K-5th youth arts classes, and community workshops and events throughout the year.
 Gilda strongly believes that arts education should be fun and inspirational, and engaging with art is the best way to shape a better world for ourselves and future generations.